 Broiling mini marshmallows on a lightly greased baking sheet (skip the parchment paper!) is the easiest, most efficient way to impart lots of bittersweet, toasted flavor in whipped cream.

-The winning solution: Mini marshmallows broiled in an oven until golden brown and charred in spots, then beaten into cream.
+The winning solution: Mini marshmallows broiled in an oven until golden brown and charred in spots, then beaten into whipped cream along with a drizzle of unwhipped cream.
 Why mini?
 Because small marshmallows have more surface area than full-sized ones, so they take on more toasty flavor and are easier to incorporate into whipped cream.
+Why two additions of cream?
+The small portion of unwhipped cream that's added along with the marshmallows keeps the mixture smooth and prevents it from separating.

 The marshmallow whipped cream has a gorgeously golden color, with flecks of charred marshmallow running through it.
 It also has a nostalgic yet complex depth of flavor.
 It’s sweet, but that sweetness is balanced by the slightly bitter caramelized bits.
 Just a dollop can instantly s’more-ify any dessert you’re serving.